Goldfish Swim Bladder Disorder Treatments

 A fish that sinks to the bottom has a better chance of survival.

-Over time the weight of the fish tends to crush the soft belly area, and the ventral fins can be worn away from constant rubbing against the bottom as can be seen in the Black Moor image above.
+Over time, the weight of the fish tends to crush the soft belly area, and the ventral fins can be worn away from constant rubbing against the bottom as seen in the Black Moor image above.

-These fish often make trips to the surface in an attempt to re-inflate their air bladder so keep the water level at no more than 12 inches (300mm) deep.
+These fish often make trips to the surface in an attempt to re-inflate their air bladder, so keep the water level at no more than 300mm (12 inches) deep.

 Ongoing treatment is the same, but the salt can be reduced to two teaspoons per gallon.
 Increase the salt level if redness develops on the fins or belly area.

-It is vital that live food forms a large part of the diet of fancy varieties because the most common causes of this disorder are poor quality food and a lack of live food.
+It is vital that green and live foods form a large part of the diet of fancy varieties because the most common causes of this disorder are poor quality food and a lack of live food.

 Top of Goldfish Swim Bladder Disorder page